Cathy Wilson

 Sessions take place in a quiet, calm and confidential setting.

-Unfortunately, neither locations are wheelchair accessible.
+Unfortunately, neither in-person private practice locations are wheelchair accessible.

 City Road Location (5 mins walk from Old Street Station)